Political Activity

 Candidates will cover their own travel expenses, costs of all security and any other associated costs.
 Candidates will pay the rental fee for use of St. Catherine University facilities, as well as costs associated with use of the facility.

 Any images or photography taken may not include use of the St. Catherine University trademark, and all images must be free of St. Catherine University branding.
-Candidates will cover the cost to modifications to podiums or lecterns used during an event, and will avoid using or including other University materials with the University trademark.
+Candidates will cover the cost of any modifications to podiums or lecterns used during an event, and will avoid using or including other University materials with the University trademark.